Cyberviolence against women

 In addition to the Lanzarote Convention on sexual abuse and exploitation against children and the Budapest Convention on cybercrime, the landmark Istanbul Convention is the Council of Europe Convention on preventing and combating violence against women and domestic violence.
 It requires States Parties to prohibit psychological violence, stalking and sexual harassment.
 It also calls for preventive measures in the educational sector and ways to be found to encourage private companies and the media to set themselves self-regulatory standards, such as measures limiting any form of verbal abuse of women.

 Under the Istanbul Convention, perpetrators should be duly prosecuted and sanctioned.
 To make this happen in the field of cyberviolence against women, this specific form of violence should be covered by criminal law and should not remain unpunished.
 It requires easily accessible, safe and specialised online mechanisms enabling women to report abuse to the authorities and obtain both protection and the removal of harmful materials.
 Law enforcement agencies should be trained to be able to investigate and prosecute cyberviolence more efficiently.

-- 58% of girls experienced online harassment
+of girls have experienced online harassment

-- 50% said they experience more online harassment than street harassment
+said they experience more online harassment than street harassment

-- 36% of women in the UK said it made them feel that their physical safety was threatened
+of women in the UK said it made them feel that their physical safety was threatened

-- 20% of young women in the European Union had experienced some form of cyber sexual harassment
+of young women in the European Union had experienced some form of cyber sexual harassment

 Online violence against women increasingly targets female journalists

-Online violence against women increasingly targets female journalists, having an impact on their personal and professional life as well as on the public’s right to seek information.
-On the other hand, perpetrators of online attacks often bear no consequences.
 Patrick Penninckx, Head of Information Society Department at the Council of Europe, recalls the importance of implementing available instruments and urges to continue working on this subject.